 How to Block Pop-Ups on Firefox by Adjusting Your Browser Settings

-Mozilla Firefox has its own inbuilt Tracking Protection.
-Tracking is the collection of data regarding a particular user’s activity across multiple websites or applications that aren’t owned by the data collector, and the retention, use, or sharing of that data.
+Tracking is exactly what is used for further ad targeting and hard selling.
+Mozilla Firefox has its own inbuilt Tracking Protection tool.
 This means Firefox’s Tracking Protection blocks page elements that read and collect your activity and then save that information to a database.
 As a side effect, it can stop pop-ups on Firefox.

 How to enable Firefox Tracking Protection

-- Click the hamburger menu button (“≡” in the top right), Open menu, and choose Options;
+- Click the hamburger menu button (“≡” in the top right) and press Options;

 You can set a whitelist of websites on which you allow tracking.
-Tracking Protection significantly reduces websites’ profit from advertising so if you’re loyal to a particular website, you can add it to the list of exceptions (see step 4).
+Tracking Protection significantly reduces websites’ profit from advertising so if you’re loyal to a particular website, you can add it to the list of exceptions.

 - Go to a website on which you want to allow tracking.
 Click a tiny shield next to the website’s URL.
-In a drop-down window click Disable protection for this site;
+Turn off the Enhanced Tracking Protection for this website and you’re good to go.

 So from now, I won’t see ads on Firefox Browser?

 Though Firefox Tracking Protection works better than Google Chrome’s inbuilt ad blocker, it still doesn’t block all ads.
 For example, it blocks autoplaying videos on online players but leaves pop-up windows.
 On some websites, Protection ruins the way they are displayed.
-For example, if Tracking Protection is enabled on Buzzfeed, it leaves blank space where banners were supposed to be and also hides a comments section.
+For example, Strict Tracking Protection enabled on Buzzfeed leaves blank space where banners were supposed to be and also hides a comments section.

-Well, a Tracking Protection is supposed to stop tracking not to stop adverts on Firefox.
-If you want an ad blocker, use something designed for that purpose, like AdLock.
+To be fair, Tracking Protection is supposed to stop tracking not to stop adverts on Firefox.
+If you want an ad blocker for Firefox, use something designed with the express purpose of blocking adverts — AdLock.

 Block Ads on Firefox with FlashBlock

-- Allows to block flash content in all webpages at once;
+- It allowed blocking Flash content on all webpages at once;

-- Easy to use — 2-clicks to switch On/Off, 3-click whitelisting.
+- Was quite easy to use — 2-clicks to switch On/Off, 3-click whitelisting.

 Remove Ads From Firefox With NoScript